 South African Yellow Dog Tick

-The South African yellow dog tick is eyeless and has an orange or yellow body.
+South African yellow dog ticks are eyeless and have an orange or yellow body.
 The edge of the tick’s body has small but prominent indents.
-Their mouthparts (the section that looks like a head) are short and triangular.
+Their mouthparts are short and triangular.
 These ticks prefer to attach to the upper part of an animal, the head, shoulders and neck in particular.
-Dogs in the eastern part of South Africa are more at risk, especially in regions that get heavy rainfall.
+Dogs in the eastern part of South Africa are more at risk, especially in regions with heavy rainfall.

 South African Yellow Dog Tick Quick Facts

 The kennel tick is seed-shaped with a smooth, yet indented, reddish-brown body.
 When the tick has fed, its body will become salmon pink.
 This pest has clear eyes and slightly rounded mouthparts that make engorging possible anywhere on the animal’s body.
 These ticks prefer canine hosts.
 Pups throughout the country are at risk as the kennel tick flourishes in kennels and home environments.

 Spot the Signs of a Tick Bite on Your Dog: Symptoms of Biliary (Tick Bite Fever) in Dogs